“Is Alibaba safe and legit?”, “Should I trust Alibaba?”, “How trustworthy is Alibaba?”. Yes, many new importers have these concerns.

 When you search “drinking paper straw machine”, you will also find that many store names end with tech or machinery, so you could go inside to view their product categories to make a brief judgment.

 You can see paper tube machines shown in the catalog.
 Drinking paper straw machine is just developed based on the paper tube machine.
 That is to say, this is the supplier specializing in this type of machine (obviously) and it’s the type of supplier you are looking for.

 3. Is the company’s display page information detailed?

 Many sellers display related photos about their office, photos of exhibitors, photos of certification, and so on.
 You may say the photos could be done by Photoshop.
 I have to say that people cheating with these kinds of photos are few and far between.
 Suppliers are deemed more reliable if they can provide photos that show themselves in the factory, at a production line, or in small videos.

 4. Does Alibaba communication have a timely response?

 The response rate on the right side of the page can be viewed.

 After you have conducted a preliminary screening based on the information displayed by the supplier’s store, you can communicate with the supplier for further understanding.

-5. Professional in their product
+5. Are suppliers professional in their products?

 You could determine the professionalism of a supplier by asking about the material and functionality of the product.
-If the sellers can supplement your problems, it can also be assumed that they are well-experienced in this product category.
+If sellers can supplement your problems, it can also be assumed that they are well-experienced in this product category.